quat1024/advent-of-code-2020/README.md

 * day 10: parts A and B
 * day 11: parts A and B
 * day 12: parts A and B
-* day 13: part A. Part B does not give the correct answer
+* day 13: parts A and B

 ## Usage